mreis1/responsive-html-email-template/readme.md

+## Changes made by this fork:

+Write your html template in src-email.html

+Clone the repo

+Run `npm install`

+Create your email in `src-email.html`

+Run `npm run build`

+Get the output at `dist-email.html`

+Note: The original project provides `email.html` and `email-inlined.html` files

 # Free Responsive HTML Email Template

 Sometimes all you want is a really simple responsive HTML email template with a clear call-to-action button.
 Here it is.